faridzk1129/askdata-frontend/README.md

 # Ask-Data

+# In this repo only the front end side you can find the backend side of askdata in my other repo

 Ask-Data is a web application designed using modern technologies such as FastAPI, Next.js, Langchain (leveraging the ChatGPT API), Docker, Python, MySQL, and TailwindCSS.

 This application operates similarly to ChatGPT, allowing users to ask natural language questions related to company data, such as: